gurrampavan55/weatherfetch/README.md

 ﻿# Weather App

-A modern weather app using the OpenWeatherMap API
+A modern weather app using the OpenWeatherMap API.

 ## Features
 - Search for current weather by city name